-The need for warranty and indemnity insurance arises when the amount or quality of recourse that the seller is willing, or able, to offer is insufficient to the buyer.
+The need for R&W insurance often arises when the amount or quality of recourse that the seller is willing, or able, to offer is insufficient to the buyer.

-Different expectations regarding contractual liability can be a serious barrier to an effective transaction.
-Warranty and indemnity insurance can provide a solution that satisfies both parties’ expectations.
+Different expectations regarding contractual liability can be a serious barrier to an effective M&A transaction.
+R&W Insurance can provide a solution that satisfies both parties’ expectations.

-A buyer-side warranty and indemnity insurance policy offers two key advantages over a seller-side policy:
+A buyer-side R&W insurance policy offers two key advantages over a seller-side policy:

-- a buyer-side policy will also provide indemnification in respect of any fraudulent breaches by the seller(s).
+- A buyer-side policy will also provide indemnification with respect of any fraudulent breaches by seller(s).

-Buyer-side policies are often initiated by a seller who either suggests or insists that the buyer enters into the policy as the insured, facilitating a clean exit.
-This process is often referred to as “stapling” warranty and indemnity insurance to the transaction.
+Buyer-side policies are often initiated by a seller who either suggests or insists that the buyer enters into the policy as the insured, facilitating a simpler exit.
+This process is often referred to as “stapling” R&W insurance to the transaction.

-An End of Fund Life policy insures residual liabilities arising from the fund’s investment activities, enabling the fund to close and distribute final proceeds to investors.
+In private equity (PE), there is a form of R&W insurance called an end of fund life policy, which insures residual liabilities arising from a PE fund’s investment activities, enabling the fund to close and distribute final proceeds to investors.

 PE managers use an end of fund life policy to: